 Study design. d.i.: digital images.

 Fruits, vegetables, and fish were estimated in grams.
-To estimate total fat, saturated fat, whole grain, and snack products in the lunch meals, unit sizes were defined in terms of household measures, such as slices, cups, and pieces (16).
-The total Meal IQ score for a single meal can range from 0 to 28 [for more details on the Meal IQ, see Ref.
-(15)].
+To estimate total fat, saturated fat, whole grain, and snack products in the lunch meals, unit sizes were defined in terms of household measures, such as slices, cups, and pieces (

 The components of the Meal IQ and the total Meal IQ score were determined from the objectively weighed 191 school lunch sandwiches.
 Fruits, vegetables, and fish were already registered in grams, and although weights in grams were assigned to each of the units, it was possible from the registered weights of the food items to calculate the number of fat, saturated fat, starchy, and whole-grain units (to measure the relative (total) fat content of the meal, the number of fat units was subtracted from the number of starchy food units).

 The components of the Meal IQ and the total Meal IQ score were also determined from the digital images.
 To support the conversion of food items in the digital images into weights and unit sizes, reference material was developed.
 The reference foods were selected to represent the foods most frequently consumed at school lunch by children who brought lunches from home, selected on the basis of the 191 meals representing the study sample.
 Each food item was photographed in up to eight different portion sizes, and prepared or cut in different ways.
 The food items were also photographed in different positions on the plate – at the back and the front and at one of the sides of the plate.
 The reference foods were photographed with exactly the same camera angle and distance from the food, using a cube light so that the apparent size of all foods remained constant across the digital images.
-These reference foods were supplemented with material from a previous study also using a standardised DPM (17), which were also relevant for the estimation of school lunches.
-The total collection of photographed reference foods consisted of seven different fruits; 16 vegetables; six fish; nine starchy foods such as bread, rice, pasta, and potatoes; and 22 fatty foods such as butter or spread, meat, and dressing.
+These reference foods were supplemented with material from a previous study also using a standardised DPM (

 Some food items are in standardised portions.
 These products were not photographed but instead presented in reference lists.
-Some fatty foods (e.g. sliced meat) were presented in a reference list containing information about typical portion sizes and information on content of fat per 100 g and per portion of the food item, which is necessary for estimating the fat units [see Ref.
-(15)].
-Different fish products were also presented in a reference list with information on the content of fish in a mixed product (e.g. tuna in tuna fish salad spread).
-Information on starchy food products was also put in a reference list, and in addition to the information on the weight of standard portions, information was also given regarding whether the product was categorised as whole grain.
-Finally, a reference list of snack products and their content of fat and starch per standard portion was available.
+Some fatty foods (e.g. sliced meat) were presented in a reference list containing information about typical portion sizes and information on content of fat per 100 g and per portion of the food item, which is necessary for estimating the fat units [see Ref. (

 If food items that did not make their fat content visible were presented in the digital images, for example, we used data from GfK (Gesellschaft für Konsumforschung) Denmark, which does market research, to determine the type of product.
-The assessment was in these cases based on information on the most used product of the category (18).
-If the digital images showed composite dishes or products for which no declaration was available, for example because the dishes or products were homemade, data from the Danish National Survey of Dietary Habits and Physical Activity (2) were used to assess the dietary composition.
+The assessment was in these cases based on information on the most used product of the category (

 A database was developed using Microsoft Excel for the dietary assessment of the 191 digital images in order to make the necessary notes on the dietary components (grams or units) while watching the digital image.